Select committee (United Kingdom): Impact and influence

 Select committees recommendations often focus on changes to government policy.
 One study estimates that 30–40% of select committee recommendations become policy.

 In popular culture

-A select committee evidence session is featured in season 3, episode 5 of Industry.
-In the episode, Robert is sent to represent Pierpoint as part of the committee's inquiry into the collapse and bailout of Lumi, a green energy tech company.

 A 2015 select committee inquiry into the Horizon computer system features in Mr Bates vs The Post Office.

+In series 2, episode 3 of British satirical comedy The Thick of It, Hugh Abbot gives evidence to the Education select committee, chaired by Claire Ballentine.
+He lies during the session, causing himself to appear in front of the committee a second time.